 Bank of America

-So when we weighted a scenario that produced clearly a recessionary outlook, which included a significant drop in GDP in the second quarter with negative GDP growth rates extending well into 2021, we also considered the impact of various groups of credits and stressed industries.
+So when we weighted a scenario that produced a recessionary outlook, which included a significant drop in GDP in the second quarter with negative GDP growth rates extending well into 2021, we also considered the impact of various groups of credits and stressed industries.
 And while small relative to the impact of scenario weighting, we incrementally factored that analysis into the sizing of our reserve build.

-Answer – James Patrick Gorman: Well, Christian, let me take a go at it and by the way, we’re all coordinating from different locations here.
+Answer – James Patrick Gorman: Well, Christian, let me take a go at it and, by the way, we’re all coordinating from different locations here.
 So if Jon and I have a little logistical mess up, forgive us, but I can see him on the screen.
 So I think we’ll manage through it.

-Over the last two years, the targets were by the end of ’21 and there are the 3 targets, the pretax margin of 28% to 30%.
+Over the last two years, the targets were by the end of ’21 and, there are the three tathreegets, the pretax margin of 28% to 30%.
 The ROTCE, I think, of 13% to 15%, and the efficiency ratio is 72%.
-Sure, can we beat that by the end of 2021 on some of these targets?
-Definitely.
-But we said and have always said the targets are normalized environment.
+Can we beat that by the end of 2021 on some of these targets?
+Bu, but said and have always said the trademarks normalized environment.
 This is not a normalized environment.
 We will not hit those targets in the second quarter.
-That I can promise you, we did not hit them in the first quarter.
+That promise you, we that did not hit them in the first quarter.
 But beyond that, let’s see how this plays out.
-If the equity markets recover, we’re not going to have mortgage prepay, our non-comps are going to be down.
-Obviously, we’re affected by where interest rates are.
-And if they change, obviously, if there’s any move upwards through 2021, that’s enormously helpful.
+If the equity markets recover, we’re not having mortgage prepay; our comps will be down.
+We’re affected by where interest rates are.
+And if they change, if there’s any move upwards through 2021, that’s enormously helpful.
 And things start getting a lot more interesting 12 months from now than they are right now.
 But honestly, it would be irresponsible of me to recommit to those targets on this call.